What Are the Stages of Business Process Management?

 Monitor

-To effectively monitor your business processes, you need to establish a set of metrics and KPIs to track.
+To effectively monitor your business processes, you need to establish a set of metrics and Key Performance Indicators (KPIs) to track.
 These will vary depending on the type of business and the specific processes you are trying to improve.
 However, some common examples include cycle time, customer satisfaction, error rates, and throughput.

 You can identify potential bottlenecks or areas needing improvement by monitoring these metrics.
 Once identified, these areas can be optimized, which takes us to our final stage in the business process management lifecycle.